timfpark/viaduct/README.md

 )
 ```

-Viaduct accomplishes this by storing configuration details in a centrally managed catalog:
+Viaduct accomplishes this by storing these configuration details in a central catalog:

 ```
 $ viaduct catalog add https://cse-ml-catalog/